Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Discussion

 \subsection{Implications for High-z Dust Temperature Measurements}

 As we enter the joint ALMA-JWST era, evidence of greater-than-expected dust enrichment at the earliest epochs is continuing to push our understanding of galaxy formation \citep[e.g.][]{sommovigo_2022_rebels_alpine_dust, labbe_2023, akins_2023}.
-At high redshift especially, the challenge of interpreting galaxy FIR SEDs requires handling sparse data coverage and the inherent degeneracies between dust properties.
-Furthermore, assumptions that we make when fitting FIR SEDs at low redshift (e.g., dust optical properties) may not hold for high redshift adding implicitly to perhaps already uncertain measurements.
+The challenges in modeling dust temperatures for dusty, high-z galaxies outlined in this analysis serve to underscore the findings from previous studies spanning decades for both the Milky Way and nearby galaxies \citep{hildebrand_1983, dale_2002, draine_2006, casey_2012, kirkpatrick_2014, lee_2015} to galaxies at $z=2$ and beyond \citep{cortzen_2020, sommovigo_2022_rebels_alpine_dust, jin_2022} that sought to characterize the dust content in various systems despite the onslaught of systemic model degeneracies.
+These degeneracies, also explored by previous studies primarily focused on low redshift systems \citep[e.g.][]{klaas_2001, shetty_2009a, shetty_2009b, kelly_2012, rangwala_2011}, are amplified at high redshift, where the additional dearth of FIR data makes the characterization of dust problematic.
+The assumptions that we make when fitting FIR SEDs at low redshift may not hold for high redshift as shown in Section \S\ref{sec:measuring_dust_temps}, adding implicit uncertainties to already uncertain measurements.

 Galaxies at these epochs that have relatively well sampled FIR SEDs have primarily been FIR- or submillimeter-selected dusty star-forming galaxies.
 For instance, the majority of $z>5$ South Pole Telescope (SPT) submillimeter galaxies (SMGs) have detections from \textit{Herschel}/SPIRE, APEX/LABOCA, SPT, and ALMA, effectively covering rest-frame $40-500\mu$m.
 In \cite{reuter_2020}, the authors constrain the dust properties for these galaxies by fitting a modified blackbody function to $4-6$ flux bands, depending on the galaxy, and account for optically thick emission in the FIR, similar to our Scenario 1.
 Like the estimates for the Cosmic Sands galaxies, the inferred blackbody dust temperatures for the SPT-SMG galaxies range between $30-70$~K, with a characteristic uncertainty of $\sim16$~K. Similar studies suggest the typical dust temperatures found in SMGs $\sim30-40$~K \citep[e.g.][]{greve_2012, swinbank_2014, strandet_2016, danielson_2017, sun_2022}.
-For UV-selected galaxies targeted by ALMA, studies tend to find higher dust temperatures ranging from $\sim40$ to $100$~K \citep[e.g.,][]{faisst_2020, bakx_2020, sommovigo_2022_rebels_alpine_dust}.
+For UV-selected galaxies targeted by ALMA, studies tend to find higher dust temperatures ranging from $\sim40$ to $100$~K \citep[e.g.,][]{faisst_2020, bakx_2020, inami_2022, sommovigo_2022_rebels_alpine_dust, algera_2023_new_rebels}.